Can Food Past Its Best-Before Date Be Eaten?: What Do Expiry Dates Really Mean?

 Should expiry dates be abolished and should the public be able to decide for themselves when food can and cannot still be eaten?
 Should best-before dates be regulated by a third party?
 Should shops be able to sell food that has expired?
 There must be a better way that stops food that is still good to eat from going to landfill!

-I got my information from the following links:
+For this article, the information was obtained from the following links: